beamline/mqtt-xes/README.md

 # MQTT-XES

-MQTT-XES is a lightweight logging mechanism for real-time logging for process mining purposes
+MQTT-XES is a lightweight library for real-time logging for process mining purposes

 ### Using the library